Payroll: Work Day/Work Year/Breaks/Pay Periods

 2.8 Holiday Pay

-- Benefits-eligible staff employees who are assigned to work a scheduled holiday will receive their holiday pay equivalent in hours to their regularly scheduled workday in addition to their regular hourly compensation for all hours actually worked on the holiday.
+- Benefits-eligible staff employees who are assigned to work a scheduled holiday will receive their holiday pay equivalent to hours worked on their regularly scheduled workday (generally eight (8) hours of pay) in addition to their regular hourly compensation for all hours actually worked on the holiday.

 2.9 Docking Pay